Prag8855/aab/content/guides/german-versicherungsnummer.md

 - **Ask your health insurance broker**
     If you get your health insurance from a [broker](/glossary/Makler), they can also help you apply for the *Sozialversicherungsnummer*.
 - **Ask your employer**
-    Your employer can help you apply for a *Sozialversicherungsnummer*.[^9] Ask your HR department.
+    Your employer can help you apply for a *Sozialversicherungsnummer*.[^9] Ask your human resources department.

 1 to 6 weeks later, you will get a letter with your *Sozialversicherungsnummer*.[^10] Most of the time, it takes less than 2 weeks.
 If you go in person, you will get it instantly.